Gets a value indicating whether the component can raise an event.

 The default implementation of this property always returns true.
 Classes that inherit from the Component class should override this property to provide the ability to disable the raising of events.
 For example, in the Control class, if the control is being hosted as an ActiveX control, the CanRaiseEvents property returns false if the ActiveX control has its events frozen.Notes to Inheritors

-If you override this method in a deriving class and change it to return false, the EventHandlerList collection returned by the Events property returns nullptr for an event.
-Events can still be added and removed from the collection, but the collection's Item property will always return nullptr.
+If you override this method in a deriving class and change it to return false, the EventHandlerList collection returned by the Events property returns null for an event.
+Events can still be added and removed from the collection, but the collection's Item property will always return null.

 Windows 8.1, Windows Server 2012 R2, Windows 8, Windows Server 2012, Windows 7, Windows Vista SP2, Windows Server 2008 (Server Core Role not supported), Windows Server 2008 R2 (Server Core Role supported with SP1 or later; Itanium not supported)